LeopoldZhang1610/LeopoldZhang1610.github.io/_pages/about.md

 ---

 ## Selected Publications
-*(Full list available on the Publications page.
-Below are examples based on your CV.)*

 - **Attack as Defense: Run-time Backdoor Implantation for Image Content Protection**, ICLR 2026 (in submission).
 - **SneakyVoice: Against Malicious Voice Replication via Adversarial Attack**, CVPR 2026 (in submission).